Bug report #15278

 Long term release installer 2.14 installs 2.16 and makes 2.16 default version

 |Crashes QGIS or corrupts data:||No||Copied to github as #:||23213|

 I find this very harmful.
 QGIS long term installer of version 2.14.4-1 installs also version 2.16 and makes 2.16 default version.
 QGIS users who are not that found of versioning easily open and save projects in 2.16 which makes it not fully backward compatible with version 2.14 = corrupting projects.

-#2 Updated by Miroslav Umlauf almost 5 years ago
+#2 Updated by Miroslav Umlauf about 5 years ago

 Sorry for not stating this right at the beginning.

-#4 Updated by Andre Joost almost 5 years ago
+#4 Updated by Andre Joost about 5 years ago

 - Target version changed from Version 2.14 to Version 2.16

 Unfortunately, the standalone Windows version lacks the python future lib.
 QGIS 2.14.4 does not need it, but QGIS 2.16 does.
 As a consequence, 2.16 has Python disabled.
 See also https://trac.osgeo.org/osgeo4w/ticket/514 and http://gis.stackexchange.com/questions/202092/python-error-when-loading-qgis-on-windows-10

 I suggest to drop QGIS 2.16 from the 2.14.4 installer completely.